steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 If you have code that produces better results after the competition ends and it has not been tagged or is tagged after the competition closed then this will not be considered.

-### 10. RPSS scoring by `scorer` bot
+### 10. RPSS scoring by `s2saichallengescorer` bot
-The `scorer` will fetch your tagged submissions, score them with RPSS against recalibrated ECMWF real-time forecasts.
+The `s2saichallengescorer` will fetch your tagged submissions, score them with RPSS against recalibrated ECMWF real-time forecasts.
 Your score will be added to the private leaderboard, which will be made public in early November 2021.

-The `scorer` is not active for the competition yet.
+The `s2saichallengescorer` is not active for the competition yet.

 ## More information